 He noted the prospect of locals accidentally smelling cannabis was an issue with cultivation, along with a lack of space.

 Pro-Cannabis Lounge Towns in NJ

 Like Highland Park, South Orange is a small town with a negligible industrial district conducive to manufacturing.
 They are, however, allowing wholesale, distribution, and delivery licenses in town, which might be based in such a district.

 Zuckerman noted South Orange Deputy Business Administrator Julie Doran is reviewing the application process along with others.

 South Orange is a college town with Seton Hall University as the most prominent landmark in the Essex County town.

 Like Princeton and Dover, South Orange had banned adult-use cannabis licenses prior to the August 22nd deadline.

-That deadline was not enforced since Long Branch only passed an ordinance after the deadline when the referendum enabling law CREMMA said it would not be able to if they had not passed a ban, which they did not.
+That deadline was not enforced.
+Long Branch only passed an ordinance after the deadline when the referendum enabling law CREMMA said it would not be able to if they had not passed a ban.
+They did not.